psd401/jocular-kangaroo/docs/TYPESCRIPT_GUIDELINES.md

 # TypeScript Guidelines

-This document outlines TypeScript best practices for the AI Studio codebase.
+This document outlines TypeScript best practices for the Jockular Kangaroo codebase.

 ## Error Handling